 - Permissive Parenting – characterized by lack of consequences for bad behaviour, permissive parenting can be broken down into two subcategories: (1) neglectful parenting, which is a lack of monitoring a child’s activities, and (2) indulgent parenting, which is the enablement of bad behaviour.

 - Poor School Performance

 History and Evolution of Juvenile Delinquency in India

 It was the first legislation which was passed in the colonial period for dealing with children who had done something in conflict with the law.
 According to this act, the children who have committed some petty offences shall not be sent to prison but to treat them as apprentices i.e. a person who is undergoing a course training in industry or under any establishment.

 Stand of Indian Constitution

-The Indian Penal Code Act, 1860 and Criminal Strategy Code, 1861 treating kid diversely through different methodology.
-Act XIX of 1850, 1876 reformatory schools act, the Borstal School Act, Children’s Act of 1920, and other state-specific legislation like Bengal Children’s Act, Madras Children’s Act to address neglected and deviant children’s these laws gave delinquents some special provisions regarding their Institutionalization and rehabilitation.
+The Indian Penal Code Act, 1860 and Criminal Strategy Code, 1861 treated kids diversely through different methodologies.
+Act XIX of 1850, 1876 Reformatory Schools Act, the Borstal School Act, the Children’s Act of 1920, and other state-specific legislation like the Bengal Children’s Act, and Madras Children’s Act to address neglected and deviant children these laws gave delinquents some special provisions regarding their Institutionalization and rehabilitation.

 Different Stages of Legislation